padlock ceop unlock search facebook swipe translate

 • Safeguarding meetings to be held with nursery and feeder secondary schools for transition

-• Family Support Worker to attend SHINE MAT designated leads meeting
+• Headteacher SHINE MAT designated leads meeting

 • Online safety to be mentioned in the school newsletter